-Palazzetto Foscari del Prà is a small palace in the Venetian Gothic style overlooking the Grand Canal, in the sestiere of Cannaregio, in Venice.
+Palazzetto Foscari del Prà is a small palace in Venetian Gothic style overlooking the Grand Canal, located in the sestiere of Cannaregio, in Venice.
 The palace is located near the Church of Santa Sofia, at equal distance between Palazzo Michiel dalle Colonne and Ca d’Oro.

 The palace was built in the second half of the 15th century.
 In 1488, the Foscari family bought the building from the Longin family.

-After being owned by the Del Prà family, the Giannetti Hotels Group bought the palace in 2003 and transformed it in a 4-star hotel.
+After being owned by the Del Prà family, the Giannetti Hotels Group bought the palace in 2003 and transformed it in a 4-Star hotel.

 HOW TO GET THERE

-The closest waterbus station is Ca d’Oro, located about 220 meters away, on the waterbus Line 1.
+The closest waterbus stop is Ca d’Oro, located about 220 meters away, on the waterbus Line 1.
 The best place to admire the palace is on the other bank of the Grand Canal, near the Rialto Market.